Jennifer Monserrate

-Jennifer Monserrate (born 24 March 1970) is an Indian politician who is a three-term member from the Taleigao Assembly constituency of the Goa Legislative Assembly.
-She is the incumbent Cabinet Minister for Revenue, IT, Labour and Employment under Chief Minister Pramod Sawant.
-She assumed office of Minister of Revenue and IT in July 2019.
+Jennifer Monserrate (24 March 1970 – 19 July 2026) was an Indian politician and social worker who was a three-term member of the Goa Legislative Assembly, representing the Taleigao constituency from 2012.
+In July 2019, she was appointed a Cabinet Minister for Revenue, IT, Labour and Employment under Chief Minister Pramod Sawant.

-She succeeded Rohan Khaunte who was earlier the Minister of Revenue and IT.
-She is the only woman Minister in Pramod Sawant's Cabinet as well as the first woman MLA to be elected from Taleigao Assembly for two successive terms.
+Monserrate succeeded Rohan Khaunte who was earlier the Minister of Revenue and IT.
+She was the only woman minister in Pramod Sawant's cabinet as well as the first woman MLA to be elected from Taleigao constituency.
 She was one of the ten members of Indian National Congress who joined Bharatiya Janata Party in July 2019.

 Personal life

+Jennifer Monserrate was born in Santacruz, Bombay on 24 March 1970.

-She is married to politician and three term Member of the Goa Legislative Assembly Atanasio Monserrate also known as Babush Monserrate.
-Since 2012, Atanasio and Jennifer are recognized as the first spousal couple in the Goa Legislative Assembly.
-Since 2022, Goa Legislative Assembly other spousal couples include Michael Lobo and Delilah Lobo, respectively from Calangute and Siolim Constituencies as well as Vishwajit Pratapsingh Rane and Deviya Vishwajit Rane, respectively from Valpoi and Porem constituencies.
+She was married to politician and three term Member of the Goa Legislative Assembly Babush Monserrate.
+From 2012, Babush and Jennifer were recognised as the first spousal couple in the assembly.

+Monserrate died on 19 July 2026, at the age of 56 after a prolonged illness.